How To Clean Cloudy Glass

 When the dishwasher runs, things get hot inside.
 Without hard-water minerals to act on, and little food waste to occupy them, the cleaning phosphates in your dishwashing detergent turn into troublemakers for your glassware.

-At the end of the cycle - or combination of months of cycles - you end up with cloudy glasses that no amount of cleaning seems to coax away.
 A magnifying glass, however, would reveal the truth - your glasses are etched - as in the glass surface itself is scratched.
 You can't clean cloudy glass with this problem.

 To determine whether you're dealing with water stains on your cloudy glasses, hard water deposits, or etching, drop a bit of vinegar into the glass.

 Rub it around with your finger.
 Drain the vinegar; let dry.
 If the rubbed area dries clear, the problem is likely water stains, or hard water deposits.
-If there's no change, however, your glassware has been irreversibly etched.

 How To Clean Cloudy Glass of Water Deposits

 To remove hard water stains from glasses, add an acidic rinse (such as white vinegar) to your dishwasher, and rerun the cycle with the glasses inside.
-The best performing low phosphate detergents include Finish Powerball Tabs, Cascade Complete Actionpacs, and Cascade Complete Gel Dishwasher Detergent.

 You can also give